Junecran/MA1805-portfolio/02 Movement/README.md

      Arc(420, 332, 70, 40, HALF_PI, PI);

 ## Study Notes
 *This section is my study notes.
 I added explanations to the code to help me remember how and why it works.
 I wanted to keep my notes attached to the project without making a mess of the code.
-Please ignore this section…. unless it will help getting a better grade.The code Will **not** be finished/ able to copy*
+Please ignore this section…. unless it will help getting a better grade.*

+The code Will **not** be finished/ able to copy

 **Coordinates to Lines**